ldunphy1/DirtyDrawz/README.md

 ### usage on iOS:
 1. Follow the instruction to install react native on your system: https://facebook.github.io/react-native/docs/getting-started.html
-2. Download the zip file of this repo.
+2. Clone or download this repository
-3. open terminal in the unzipped directory
+3. Open terminal in the directory of the project
-4. run npm install
+4. run 'npm install'
-5. run npm install --save react-native-vector-icons@3.0.0
-6. To run on iOS device or emulator:
+5. To run on iOS device or emulator:
  * first update the index.ios.js file in your root project directory to match the index.android.js file
  * make sure all the dependencies listed in the dependencies.json file have been downloaded and their version match
  * to download the desired dependences use the npm install --save command with each dependency name.